 5) Listen to People- The more you listen to people, the smarter you will become, the better you will be liked, and the better conversationalist you will be.
 A good listener always allows people to hear their favorite speakers- themselves.
 Show you are a good listener by a) looking at the person who is talking b) lean towards the speaker and listen intently c) ask questions d) stick to the speaker’s subject and don’t interrupt e) use the speaker’s words- “you” and “your”.

 6) Influence People- The most important step in getting people to do what you want them to do is to find out what will make them do it.
-When you know what will move them, you will then know how to move them.
+When you know what will move them, you will then know how to motivate them.
 You simply show them how they can get what THEY want by doing what you want them to do.

 7) Skillfully Convince People- People are skeptical by nature and will not immediately agree with you.
 It is most effective to have a third party do the selling for you.
 For example, if you sell a product and the client asks if it really works you might say, “My neighbor used it for years and swore by it.”
 Speak through third persons.
 Quote people, relate success stories, or cite facts or statistics.

 8) Praise People- People like to be acknowledged.
 Be generous with your praise.
 Look for somebody or something to praise.
 Your praise must be sincere.
 Praise the act, not the person.
 For example, “John, the report you wrote was excellent.”
 (Rather than, “John, you are a great employee.”)